microsoft/botbuilder-js/libraries/botbuilder-ai/samples/14.basic-bot-new/README.md

 ### Project Structure

-`index.js` references the bot and starts a Restify server. `bot.js` loads the dialog type you selected when running the generator and adds it as the default dialog. `dialogs.js` contains the list of sample dialogs.
+`index.js` references the bot and starts a Restify server. `bot.js` loads the dialog type you selected when running the generator and adds it as the default dialog.

 ### Configuring the bot

-Update `.env` with the appropriate keys:
+Update `.env` with the appropriate keys botFilePath and botFileSecret.

-- App ID and Key for registered bots.
+  - For Azure Bot Service bots, you can find the botFileSecret under application settings.
+  - If you use [MSBot CLI](https://github.com/microsoft/botbuilder-tools) to encrypt your bot file, the botFileSecret will be written out to the console window.
+  - If you used [Bot Framework Emulator **V4**](https://github.com/microsoft/botframework-emulator) to encrypt your bot file, the secret key will be available in bot settings.

 ### Running the bot